mfornet/tictactoe-ai/readme.md

 To register your player you need to update the file strategy/__init__.py.
 Import your player and update the PLAYER_NAMES dict.
 Optionally you can add your player name in the settings.py file or use it directly in one of the players.

-# Disclaimer
+# Credits

-The pygame implementation was extracted from github.com/{user}/pygame-tictactoe.
+The pygame implementation was extracted from http://github.com/kgodey/pygame-tictactoe.
 I adapted it to my project in order to accept new programatic strategies.
 Also modes (Human VS Computer) and (Computer VS Computer) are valid.

-# Author

-Marcelo Fornet Fornés
-email: mfornet94@gmail.com